SharkJohny/orchidCMS/readme.md

 ### Interesting Features

-- **Rapid Application Development** - Focus on PHP development and don't lose time with HTML, CSS, or JavaScript.
+- **Rapid Application Development** - test Focus on PHP development and don't lose time with HTML, CSS, or JavaScript.
 Build application logic, not admin panels.
 Try the [quick start guide](https://orchid.software/en/docs/quickstart/) and kick-start the application's development.

 - **Form Builder** - Prevent reinventing the wheel or forms.
 Orchid already supports many [form elements](https://orchid.software/en/docs/field/) "out of the box" and allows building all kinds of forms quickly.